 Stop 6: Town of Hartsville

-Here the remainder of Col. Bennett's Cavalry made their way into town.
+The remainder of Colonel Bennett’s Cavalry made their way into town.
 The 9th succeeded in capturing 450 Federals, including Co.
-A, 104th Illinois, who were posted to guard the town.
-The soldiers had occupied many buildings in town including the Locke Hotel on the corner of Main St. and Broadway (at the site of the Old Back of Hartsville building).
-Two buildings used as hospitals stand today.
-At the corner of Church and West Main stands the Hager Building (now Total Image), built in 1838.
+A, 104th Illinois, who were posted here to guard the town.
+The Union soldiers had occupied many buildings in town including the Locke Hotel on the corner of Main St. and Broadway at the site of the old Bank of Hartsville building.
+Two buildings used as hospitals still stand today.
+At the corner of Church and West Main stands the Hager building (now Total Image), built in 1838.
 This building housed the bed patients.
-Behind here on Church Street stands the Old Methodist Church (now Russell's Popcorn) built in 1843.
-Here the soldiers with less severe wounds were cared for.
+Behind the Hager building on Church Street stands the old Methodist Church, built in 1843, soldiers with less severe wounds were treated here.

 Stop 7: The Rebels Are Coming

-As Morgan approached this hill from the valley between the two hills to the northwest, (Stop 5) he sent a small force dressed as Union soldiers to capture the pickets stationed north and west of the Federal Infantry Camp.
-The reserve pickets observed this and fired the first alarm as Morgan approached with his main task force (the Artillery) from the northwest.
-He dispatched Col. Cluke's and Col. Chenault's cavalry unites toward the camp while he accompanied Col. Hunt and Cobb's Battery southward to occupy a position to observe the Union Camp and adjust their artillery firing on the Federals.
+As Morgan approached this hill from the valley between the two hills to the northwest, he sent a small force disguised as Union soldiers to capture the pickets stationed north and west of the Union’s Infantry camp.
+The reserve pickets observed this and fired the first alarm to the Union camp, as Morgan approached with his main task force and artillery from the northwest.
+Morgan dispatched Colonel Cluke’s and Colonel Chenault’s Cavalry units toward the camp while he accompanied Colonel Hunt and Cobb’s Battery southward to occupy a position to observe the Union camp and make adjustments to their artillery firing on the Union troops.

 (Follow this drive to the end and turn left)